openmeteo/swb/docs/swb.rst

       field capacity.

    :param dataframe crop_evapotranspiration:
-      A pandas continuous (no missing values) daily time series (or dataframe indexed by date).
+      A pandas continuous (no missing values) time series.
 It should be in mm (more precisely, in the same unit as the resulting depletion).
 It is the potential crop evapotranspiration (that is, the reference evapotranspiration multiplied by the crop coefficient |K_c|).

    :param dataframe effective_precipitation:
-      A pandas continuous (no missing values) daily time series (or dataframe indexed by date).
+      A pandas continuous (no missing values) time series.
 It should be in mm (more precisely, in the same unit as the resulting depletion).
 It is the effective precipitation.

    :param dataframe net_irrigation:
-      A pandas daily time series (or dataframe indexed by date).
+      A pandas time series.
 It should be in mm (more precisely, in the same unit as the resulting depletion).
 It is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).
 It is allowed for it to contain only the irrigation events; missing days are assumed zero.

       This parameter may be ``None``.
 In that case, we assume that, in each time step, irrigation equal to the theoretically calculated